rackerlabs/docs-developer-blog/_posts/2018-11-20-change-the-oracle-apps-and-weblogic-password.md

 ##### FNDCPASS

-Use the following command to change passwords after exporting the environment file of run file system on primary application server.
+Use the following command to change passwords after exporting the environment file to the run file system on the primary application server.

     FNDCPASS apps/apps_password 0 Y <SYSTEM username>/<SYSTEM password> SYSTEM APPLSYS <new_password>